houmanhafez/shell-analyzer/README.md

 # Shell Analyzer

-basic tool that reads your shell histories and prints a top 10 commands with commit counts in a tview box.
+basic tool that reads your shell histories and prints the top 10 commands with commit counts in a tview box.

 ## Requirements